Eyono/Portfolio/README.md

 ## Key Components

 - **VPC**: Custom VPC with public and private subnets.
-- **Bastion Host**: Allows secure SSH access to instances in the private subnet.
+- **Bastion Host**: Allows secure RDP access to instances in the private subnet.
 - **Security Groups**: Configured to control inbound and outbound traffic for each instance.
 - **Network ACLs**: Additional layer of security applied at the subnet level.